 The Mid-Nebraska Food Bank covers 31 counties in central and western Nebraska and distributes nearly 450,000 pounds of food a year.
 Counties served include: Adams, Brown, Buffalo, Chase, Clay, Custer, Dawson, Dundy, Franklin, Frontier, Furnas, Garfield, Gosper, Hall, Hamilton, Harlan, Hitchcock, Howard, Kearney, Keith, Lincoln, Merrick Norton, Nuckolls, Perkins, Phelps, Phillips, Red Willow, Sherman, Valley and Webster.

 The Mid-Nebraska Food Bank serves two types of charities: Emergency Food Pantries, where people needing assistance can pick up food for their own use and organizations that serve meals on site.
 This list includes residential treatment centers, day care centers, senior centers and homeless programs.
-The charities benefits as they only need to arrange transportation to one location to access a variety of products.
-The charities contribute 18 of the Food Bank's annual operating budget.
+The charities benefit as they only need to arrange transportation to one location to access a variety of products.
+The charities contribute 18% of the Food Bank's annual operating budget.
 Depending on the charities, they can serve 10-50% of their annual budget through utilizing the Food Bank.

 Emergency Food Pantries are eligible for USDA Commodities that they receive at no cost to them.
 The Nebraska Department of Food Distribution in turn pays the Food Bank a storage fee of of 16 cents a pound, providing 40% of our annual operating budget.